fbpx

 Where do you take the things that you want to give away?

 I like using non-toxic cleaning solutions for keeping our house clean and safe for the kids.
-I love using e-cloth.
-You can read how I clean my house without chemicals.
+Here are more ideas of how to reduce toxins in your home.

 What is the first area you are going to de-clutter?